 We have large amphitheatre areas outside our classrooms in both year 5 and 6.
 At times, these areas are used to gather as a year group.
 At other times, they provide the space for drama, art and design, topic or science activities, whether working independently or collaboratively.
 The areas are also used for children working individually and in focused groups to enable specific learning tasks to take place.

 We are also lucky to have a wide range of outdoor areas where teaching and learning can take place, from the decked areas outside classrooms to the garden area and gazebo.

-Guided Reading takes place daily at the beginning of the day.
-Children are grouped according to reading and comprehension abilities.
+Guided and Shared Reading takes place daily.
 Additional comprehension groups are timetabled for targeted children.
 Dependent upon the task, children either work independently or as a group to read and complete activities about a range of fiction and non-fiction texts.

 When working in Guided Reading, children are encouraged to use clues from the text to make predictions and to express their ideas about characters and events.
 Reading activities encourage children to explain their own views, drawing upon evidence from the text.
 The style or presentation of a text is discussed, with the children identifying the techniques used by the author.
 Children also learn how to understand unfamiliar words using the context of the text.

 We aim for our children to become confident, enthusiastic readers who enjoy reading.
 Regular reading at home is essential.
 Indeed, time spent reading and discussing books at home will always help to further develop your child’s reading skills and comprehension.